 Riverwood High Tea and the Riverwood Garden Soiree have been cancelled

 Due to COVID-19, we’ve had to cancel two of our most popular events, the Riverwood High Tea (scheduled for May 9) and the Riverwood Garden Soiree (scheduled for June 5).
-If you have already purchased tickets, you will be contacted shortly with more information on a refund or converting your purchase into a donation.
+If you have already purchased tickets, you will be contacted with more information on a refund or converting your purchase into a donation.
 Your support matters now more than ever, and your gift will truly make a difference by minimizing the negative impacts of COVID-19-related revenue losses felt by our fundraising events and environmental programs.
 Make a donation here.

 Most trails at